idlesign/ist-yii-cfile/README.rst

 http://github.com/idlesign/ist-yii-cfile

+.. warning:: This project is no longer mainteined.
+Thank you for watching us.

 What's that
 -----------

-ist-yii-cfile is an extension for Yii Framework, bundling commonly used functions for filesystem objects (files and directories) manipulation.
+**ist-yii-cfile** is an extension for Yii Framework, bundling commonly used functions for filesystem objects (files and directories) manipulation.

 This extension can also operate in standalone mode, i.e. without Yii.